JainishaPathak/Lip-Net_model/README.md

 The model is trained using the CTC (Connectionist Temporal Classification) loss and the Adam optimizer.
 A learning rate scheduler is employed to optimize the training process.
 The training and validation results are evaluated using the test set.

-## Prediction on a Sample Video

-We have provided a test on a sample video in the notebook.
-The model predicts text based on lip movements in the video and compares it with the actual ground truth.

-## Pre-trained Weights

-Pre-trained weights for the model can be downloaded from [this link](https://drive.google.com/uc?id=1vWscXs4Vt0a_1IH1-ct2TCgXAZT-N3_Y) and loaded into the model for prediction.

-Please feel free to use this code as a starting point for your lip reading AI projects or further research.

-## Acknowledgments

-- The LipNet research paper that served as the inspiration for this implementation.
-- TensorFlow and other open-source libraries used in the project.